-Certain U.S. Holders who are individuals (and certain U.S. entities closely-held by individuals) may be required to report to the IRS certain information relating to Notes not held through a U.S. financial institution.
+Individuals and certain other U.S. Holders may be required to report to the IRS certain information relating to Notes not held through a U.S. financial institution.
 U.S. Holders who fail to report the required information could be subject to substantial penalties.